BachN523/-Parser-Project/README.md

 1. Can just put test python files in the src and view through the ANTLR4 plug-in preview
 2. If you change the Python code save the file and repeat the previous steps.
 3. Alternatively there is an Input setting to type anything you want.
+4. NOTE: The Main.java file does not work, and will run the tests based off an outdated compilation from Deliverable #1, leading to multiple false errors.

 Demo
 [![YouTube Video](https://img.youtube.com/vi/dTt4JQfrx-k/0.jpg)](https://youtu.be/dTt4JQfrx-k)